 The people who are successful at trading over a long period of time share some common characteristics.
 Number one is they all focus on high probability trade setups.
 The straddle strategy forex can help you accomplish that.

 If you want to invest in a stock, the share of that stock has a probability of 50/50 chance of going up or down.
 There are only two probable outcomes.
 Now, stock options trading open another door of new opportunities.

-Some option strategies that you can use will not start off with a 50/50 probability.
-The straddle option strategy is one of those strategies that can produce a high probability rate of success.
+Many option strategies you can use will not start off with a 50/50 probability.
+The straddle option strategy is a strategy that can produce a high probability rate of success.